Signs he’s not the one: 5 Red Flags in Relationships

 You might think that this is a little harsh and selfish, but I assure you it is not.
 A Dealbreaker is a factor or issue, that you cannot overlook and ultimately outweighs any other qualities the other person may have.

-Meaning that a dealbreaker is a quality that will irritate you in the long run anyways.
+Meaning that a dealbreaker is a quality that will irritate you in the long run anyway.
 It might be the way they treat their family members, the way they take care of their own health or something else that is important to you.

 Don’t ignore these dealbreakers, because they may be a sign that he’s not the one that God has for you.
 Try to find peace and contentment besides the situation, by rejoicing in your current single season.